PAYMENT OF FEES AND REGISTRATION PROCESS

 Print and fill in the “Change of Programme Request Form”.
 The form is available on the website under Resources -Downloads.

-Submit the completed form to Academic Registry for processing.
+Submit the completed form to your Faculty/School for processing.
 Pick up your approval/denial letter within 2-3 weeks.

 Note: If the change requires that you take more than two courses to fulfil the requirements of your new programme, you will need to take those courses before the change is effected.
 No change is allowed after Level 200 Upper.